NVMeTCP-IP Core for 25G Datasheet

 Out

-Total capacity of SSD in 512-byte unit.
-Bit[3:0] are equal to 0 to align 8Kbyte unit because the IP supports transferring data in 8Kbyte unit.
-Default value is 0.
-This signal is valid after finishing the connection establishment process.
+The total capacity of the SSD in 512-byte units.
+Bits[2:0] are set to 000b to align with 4 KB units, as the IP supports data transfer in 4KB units.
+The default value is 0, and this signal becomes valid after the connection establishment process is completed.

 Out